konradmh3/konradmh3/README.md

 - "Stick" :: One player, level based game with inspirations from Mario and a flash game called N.
 - "Finite" :: An ironically infinite level based game, survive as long as possible.
+- "First Youtube Video" :: Going to start trying to narrate my process in developing games.

 ## Current Classes